 The Tempest by Giorgione can be considered a real compendium for Secret Fire becoming Mercurius, becoming Mercurius Philosophorum, or Aqua Pontica.

-Kicking off my Alchemy blog with the italian painter Giorgione ( 1477-1510 ) is quite a natural choice to me.
+Kicking off my Alchemy blog with the Italian painter Giorgione ( 1477-1510 ) is quite a natural choice to me.
 Mainly for two reasons: Giorgione was born in Castelfranco Veneto, just a few miles away from my own born place, and secondly because I have always regarded the Tempest as my first approach to Alchemy.

 You have to know that, in Italy, Alchemy never officially died.
 For the simple reason that it never officially became visible.
 And so, Sacred Art has here spent the whole of its existence undercurrent.
-Just another italian secret affair.
+Just another Italian secret affair.
 I remember my high school art teacher sliding us this image and keeping his volume of voice very low, not to be understood outdoor.

 Unlike one could expect in any frivolous esoteric painting, in Giorgione’s Tempest any ideal connection between earth and sky is interrupted.
 Nothing like a stairway to heaven and return, I mean from a river to the clouds.
-For, in this scene, the river is non existent.
+For, in this scene, the river is nonexistent.
 Here only two separated ponds can be seen.
-Thus the scene is divided in two parts: a superior one with a natural occurring stormy weather and an inferior one with a dark puddle.
+Thus the scene is divided into two parts: a superior one with natural occurring stormy weather and an inferior one with a dark puddle.
 Very bizarre puddle indeed.
 It looks as though it were quite deep, a sort of natural well.
 Doesn’t it recall to you “ aqua foetida”? rotten water?
 That is to say putrefaction?
 The first appearance of perfect black?
 Here the dark puddle seems to perform an important role along with a man, a woman, and a child.
 Their shading into one another will be a long journey and lead to Mercurius Philosophorum.